 Issuing stock for non-cash assets

-Companies need long term fixed assets (land, building and vehicles etc.) to carry out various business activities.
-One way to acquire these assets is to purchase them for cash from the market and another way is to acquire them in exchange of company’s stock.
+Companies need long term fixed assets (land, building, machinery, equipment and vehicles etc.) to carry out various business activities.
+One way to acquire these assets is to purchase them for cash from open market and another way is to acquire them in exchange of company’s stock.

-Issuing stock for non-cash tangible and intangible assets is very common and also a very convenient approach for newly established and small companies that need funds and try to minimize their cash outflows.
+Issuing stock for non-cash tangible and intangible assets is very common.
+Also, it is very convenient approach for newly established and small companies that need funds and try to minimize their cash outflows.
 However, the valuation often becomes a major problem for recording such non-cash transactions.
-The general rule is to record these transactions on the basis of fair market value of the non-cash asset acquired or the fair market value of the stock issued whichever can be more clearly and reliably determined.
+The general rule is to record these transactions on the basis of fair market value of the non-cash asset acquired or the fair market value of the stock issued, whichever can be more clearly and reliably determined.

-If the fair market value of the asset to be received from the vendor or the stock to be issued to him is not readily determinable, the board of directors or management can determine a value that is fair in their opinion.
-They can also seek the assistance of a qualified independent valuer for this purpose.
+If the fair market value of the asset to be received from the vendor or the stock to be issued to him or her is not readily determinable, the board of directors or management can determine a value that is fair in their opinion.
+If necessary, they can also seek the assistance of a qualified independent valuer for this purpose.

-The students should keep in mind that the value determined for either of the two would be applicable to both.
-For example, if the stock’s fair market value has been objectively determined and is to be considered for accounting purpose, the same value would be treated as the fair market value of the non-cash asset being acquired.
+Students should keep in mind that the value determined for either of the two would be applicable to both.
+For example, if a stock’s fair market value has been objectively determined and is to be considered for accounting purpose, the same value would be treated as the fair market value of the non-cash asset being acquired.
+Let’s take an example to further clarify the concept.

-The Northern company purchased a piece of land to build a new factory on it.
+Northern Company purchased a piece of land to build a new factory on it.
 The company will issue 20,000 shares of its $10 par value common stock to the vendor of land as consideration.
 Make journal entries in each of the following situations:

 3. The board of directors seeks the help of a professional valuer who values the land at $270,000.